Paid Clinical Trials in Lee's Summit, MO

 Where can I take part in paid clinical trials in Lee's Summit?

-Recruiting research sites in Lee's Summit include University of Kansas Cancer Center - Lee's Summit, Saint Luke's East - Lee's Summit, KUCC - Lee's Summit, among others.
+Recruiting research sites in Lee's Summit include University of Kansas Cancer Center - Lee's Summit, Saint Luke's East - Lee's Summit, Dermatology and Skin Cancer Center, among others.
 Each site lists its open studies and contact information on the study record above — call or email the site coordinator to ask about screening for a specific protocol.

 What kinds of studies are recruiting in Lee's Summit right now?

-The largest active categories in Lee's Summit are Cancer & tumors (59), Neurology & pain (2), Cardiovascular (1).
+The largest active categories in Lee's Summit are Cancer & tumors (53), Neurology & pain (1).
 Use the filters above to narrow by therapeutic area, phase, age, or healthy-volunteer eligibility.